-- A Full Member may nominate to stand for election as a Director of the Company at an AGM or General Meeting where the business of the meeting includes the election of Directors.
-However, that Member is not eligible to be appointed as a Director at any meeting of Members unless a nomination signed by the Member accompanied by his or her consent to act as a Director is given to the Secretary at least 10 Business Days before the meeting. - If the number of nominations received by the Secretary under Article 40(b) exceeds the number of vacancies to be filled, a ballot must be held for the election of one or more Directors to fill the vacancy (ies).
+- In respect to Article 40(a)(i) and (ii), Allied Health Graduate Full Members may nominate to stand for election as a Director of the Company at an AGM or General Meeting where the business of the meeting includes the election of Directors.
+However, that Member is not eligible to be appointed as a Director at any meeting of Members unless a nomination signed by the Member accompanied by his or her consent to act as a Director is given to the Secretary at least 10 Business Days before the meeting. - If the number of nominations received by the Secretary under Article 40(b), from persons eligible to be appointed as Directors under this Constitution, exceeds the number of vacancies to be filled, a ballot must be held for the election of one or more Directors to fill the vacancy(ies).
 The Director nomination and ballot process must be conducted in such manner as the Board may direct from time to time.
+The outcome of the ballot process will be announced by the chairperson of the meeting and confirmed by resolution of the Members.